-Highlights from the 2011-2012 Academic Year - About Ohlone College
+Highlights and Good News about Ohlone! - About Ohlone College

 At Ohlone we are proud of the accomplishments made by our dedicated students, faculty, staff, and alumni.
-We are pleased to share several of the highlights of the past academic year (2011-2012) at Ohlone, which are a mere sampling of the great things that are going on at Ohlone.
+We are pleased to share several of the highlights of the past year at Ohlone, which are a mere sampling of the great things that are going on at Ohlone.

 - Student Accomplishments

 - Community Outreach